JeffAMcGee/www/content/mvc-frameworks.md

 springing up.
 Most these libraries have not been battle-tested like JQuery or D3 have.
 I'm sure the ecosystem will be much more mature in a year or two.

+I recently built a [small project](|filename|./ko-sock-demo.md).) in Node.js that shared JavaScript code between the server and the browser.
+One of the first steps was to pick the frontend framework There were two things I was looking for: the ability to reuse code between the client and the server and automatically updating views.

 Anyway, here are the MVC libraries I looked into: